Taxation of Bond Income

 to the Accrual Period

 Note that the yield to maturity (YTM ) is for the accrual period, so if the yield to maturity is 12% compounded semiannually, but the accrual period is 6 months long, then the YTM is half of that, or 6%.
 Note also that the price at the beginning of each accrual period is increased by the amount of the OID allocated to the previous accrual period.
-The stated interest is the interest that is actually paid by the issuer, which in most cases, is simply the coupon payment.
+The stated interest is the interest actually paid by the issuer, which is usually the coupon payment.

-In most cases, when a bond is purchased or sold will not be at the beginning or end of an accrual period, so it will be necessary to calculate the daily OID, which is then multiplied by the number of days in the short accrual period:
+The sale or purchase of a bond will usually not be at the beginning or end of an accrual period, so it will be necessary to calculate the daily OID, which is then multiplied by the number of days in the short accrual period:

 of Accrual Period